top of page

 Kathryn completed her BVA at Southern Cross University (SCU) in Lismore in 2014, where she was awarded the Lismore Regional Gallery Graduate Award.
 This prize included her first solo exhibition at the Lismore Regional Gallery in 2015.
 While at university, she also received the Rising Star Visual Arts Scholarship and the Kaske Award for Printmaking.

 Kathryn has been a finalist in several national and local art awards, including the Wollumbin Art Award, Waverley Art Prize, BAM Prize, Hurford Hardwood Portrait Prize, and the Omina Art Prize.
 She was awarded the BAM Art Prize in 2020 for her painting ‘Fire Retardant over Landscape’.
-Kathryn has exhibited widely, including shows at regional galleries, SPRING1883 art fair, as well as with Amber Creswell Bell and Michael Reid Galleries in Sydney, Berlin, and the Southern Highlands.
-She is currently represented by Otomys in Victoria and the UK and Michael Reid Northern Beaches NSW.
+Kathryn has exhibited widely, including shows at regional galleries, SPRING1883 art fair in Melbourne, as well as with Amber Creswell Bell and Michael Reid Galleries in Sydney, Berlin, and the Southern Highlands.

-'My painting practice is grounded in an intuitive, process-led approach, shaped by an ongoing engagement with the landscape and the shifting rhythms of the natural world.
-Working primarily in my home studio, I draw from my experiences of motherhood, interior and exterior spaces, light, seasonal colours, sounds, and movement to translate the felt qualities of place.
-These impressions serve as a starting point for abstraction, where form becomes fluid and open to interpretation.
-I’m interested in the thresholds between the everyday and the sublime, the representational and the abstract.
-My work explores liminal spaces—those zones of transition where perception softens and the known gives way to something more felt than seen.
-The paintings often reflect internal states, tracing a dialogue between memory, sensation, and the unconscious.
-Since becoming a mother, and in response to increasingly dramatic weather events, my view of the landscape has changed; often mediated through windows, screens, or a passing bedroom curtain.
-The curtain has become both a visual and symbolic motif, revealing and concealing, offering glimpses into the unknown.
-It gestures toward what is hidden: emotion, spirit, the layered nature of experience.
-Through thin washes of paint, layering and erasure, I invite quiet reflection.
-Rather than depict a literal scene, the landscape becomes a metaphor; a shifting mirror through which to explore being, longing, and the intangible.'
+'My Painting practice is grounded in an intuitive, process-led approach, shaped by an ongoing engagement with my surrounding environment and the shifting rhythms of the natural world.
+Working primarily in my home studio, I draw from my lived experience of motherhood, interior and exterior spaces, light, seasonal colour, sound, and movement to trace the felt qualities of place.
+These impressions form a starting point for abstraction, where form remains fluid and open to slippages.
+I’m interested in thresholds between the everyday and the unfamiliar, where perception softens and the known gives way to something more sensed than seen.
+My work moves between bodily and environmental states, where distinctions between interior and exterior begin to blur.

 "Kathryn Dolby is an artist whose process starts when she is going about her daily life, transiting through the world.
 Motion, colour and environment lodge themselves in her memory as painterly thoughts to be reclaimed in the studio through the process of laying down her material.
 Her works are expressed by feel and responsiveness to the process of painting"